densk1/react-node-crm-server/README.md

 ## 1. CRM
 **a) /crm/list** (post)

 Returns a list from the database in order of:
 - Alphabetical
 - Date edited

 **b) /crm/client/__:documentID__** (post)

 Review a specific clients details.

 **c) /crm/client/__:documentID__/edit** (post)

 **d) /crm/search** (post)

-Searches the name field for partials.
-I Want to expand this to other fields:
+Currently searches the name field for partials, I want to expand this to other fields:
 - [ ] name
 - [ ] emailaddress
 - [ ] company
 - [ ] role

 **=> request**
-- must include `body:{ name: 'name' }`
+- must include `body:{ query: 'name' }`

 **=> response**